-Mr Williams earned a Bachelor of Science in Civil Engineering, with a specialization in Transportation, from Drexel University.
+Mr. Williams earned a Bachelor of Science in Civil Engineering degree, with a specialization in Transportation, from Drexel University.
 His commitment to his profession is evidenced by his public service as Chairman of the Delaware Council on Transportation (COT), an advisory panel appointed by the Governor that sets transportation priorities and reviews and approves the Capital Improvement Program, and is a Trustee of the ACEC Business Insurance Trust (BIT).
 He has served as president of the Committee of 100, chairman of the State’s Transportation Trust Fund Task Force, and was national chairman of the American Council of Engineering Companies – the voice of America’s engineering industry representing more than 600,000 engineers, architects, land surveyors and other specialists in 52 Member Organizations.
-He has also served on the Department of Education’s (DOE) Construction Committee and was a past Vice Chair, Director, and public member of the Delaware Interscholastic Athletic Assn.
-(DIAA).
+He has also served on the Department of Education’s (DOE) Construction Committee and was a past DIAA Vice Chair, Director, and public member.
 Read Ted’s blog A Model for School Development.

-Mr. Williams was honored to be selected the Delaware Engineering of the Year in 2020 by the Delaware Engineering Society/NSPE, elected to the College of Fellows of ACEC in 2011 and was inducted to the Order of the Engineer in 2015.
-He and his spouse, Karen, live in Wilmington, Delaware, where they have raised a son and daughter and now enjoy grandchildren.
-Ted enjoys gardening and splitting their time between New Castle County and Sussex County homes.
+Mr. Williams was recipient of the Delaware Engineering of the Year award in 2020 by the NSPE/Delaware Engineering Society, was elected to the College of Fellows of ACEC in 2011 and was inducted to the Order of the Engineer in 2015.
+He and his wife, Karen, live in Wilmington, Delaware, where they raised a son and daughter and now enjoy grandchildren.
+Ted enjoys gardening, golfing, and splitting time between their New Castle County and Sussex County homes.